 Rick has worked a variety of assignments while working for the VPD as the Special Operations Commander which oversees the Patrol Task Force, Traffic Unit, Special Events, Alcohol Enforcement Unit, Animal Control and Civic Engagement.
 He has also worked as the Watch Commander where he oversaw our Command Center (911 operations).
 Rick has also supervised the Investigations Major Crimes Unit, Patrol Supervisor, Field Training Officer, Traffic Investigator, Motor Officer, Special Enforcement Team/Gang Violence Suppression Officer, and Professional Standards.

-Rick has an Associates degree in Administration of Justice, a Bachelors degree in Criminology, and a Masters degree in Forensic Science.
+Rick has an Associates degree in Administration of Justice, a Bachelors degree in Criminology from the University of La Verne, and a Masters degree in Forensic Science from National University.
 Rick is a graduate of the POST Sherman Block Supervisory Leadership Institute and California’s POST Command College.
 He has taught at the Ventura County Criminal Justice Training Center in Force Options as well as Emergency Vehicle Operations.
 In 2011 Rick was selected as the department’s Supervisor of the Year.

 Assigned to District 3

 Contact Commander Rick Murray: email@example.com, 805-339-4343.

 Commander Sam Arroyo is currently assigned as the weekend Watch Commander.
 He also oversees department Scheduling, Fleet, and Peer Support/Chaplain Program.
 Sam began his career with the Ventura Police Department in 1996.
 He was promoted to Corporal in January 2001, to Sergeant in October 2007, and to Commander in May 2014.